okuzlu/Change-Boot-Order-Dell-CCTK/README.md

-# Change Boot Order Dell CCTK
+# Change Dell Boot Order

 PowerShell Script that can change the Bootorder and disable Bootdevices.
 Tested with Dell Command Configure Version 4.1.0.478

-# Change Dell Boot Order

-PowerShell Script that can change the Bootorder and disable Bootdevices.

 ## Installation

 Dell Command Configure is required to use this Script.

-Tested with Dell Command Configure Version 4.1.0.478

 ## Usage